It's a New Day in Public Health.

 Tallahassee, FL 32399

-The Florida Department of Health is working to support local and state response to public health needs resulting from hurricanes, tropical storms, and other severe weather conditions.
+The Florida Department of Health supports local and state responses to public health needs resulting from hurricanes, tropical storms, and other severe weather conditions.

 - Prepare any supplies you may need to keep your loved ones safe and healthy before and after the storm.